Catholic Philanthropy Specialization

-Provided in part through the Institute for Catholic Philanthropy—a one-of-a-kind partnership between FOCUS (the Fellowship of Catholic University Students) and the University of Mary—our graduate business degrees with a specialization in Catholic Philanthropy combine advanced teachings in the core operational aspects of business and philanthropy with courses devoted to the values and best practices that make Catholic charities and nonprofits successful.
+Provided in part through the Institute for Catholic Philanthropy—a one-of-a-kind partnership between FOCUS (the Fellowship of Catholic University Students) and the University of Mary—our MBA with a specialization in Catholic Philanthropy combines advanced teachings in the core operational aspects of business and philanthropy with courses devoted to the values and best practices that make Catholic charities and nonprofits successful.

 Take the First Step

 Get in touch with any questions or submit the simple application for admission.

 Contact us today to learn how you can be a part of this unique opportunity.
 The MBA with a specialization in Catholic Philanthropy starts May 3, 2021.
 Reserve your spot today!

 The MBA cohort in Catholic Philanthropy begins May 3, 2021.
 Coursework will be online with two one-week summer residencies on campus in Bismarck

 Tuition per Credit

 Who It’s For

 - Nonprofit Professionals

 - Fundraising Professionals